Optical amplifier: Raman amplifier

 Raman amplifiers have some fundamental advantages.
 First, Raman gain exists in every fiber, which provides a cost-effective means of upgrading from the terminal ends.
-Second, the gain is nonresonant, which means that gain is available over the entire transparency region of the fiber ranging from approximately 0.3 to 2µm.
+Second, the gain is nonresonant, which means that gain is available over the entire transparency region of the fiber ranging from approximately 0.3 to 2 μm.
 A third advantage of Raman amplifiers is that the gain spectrum can be tailored by adjusting the pump wavelengths.
 For instance, multiple pump lines can be used to increase the optical bandwidth, and the pump distribution determines the gain flatness.
 Another advantage of Raman amplification is that it is a relatively broad-band amplifier with a bandwidth > 5 THz, and the gain is reasonably flat over a wide wavelength range.

 However, a number of challenges for Raman amplifiers prevented their earlier adoption.
 First, compared to the EDFAs, Raman amplifiers have relatively poor pumping efficiency at lower signal powers.
 Although a disadvantage, this lack of pump efficiency also makes gain clamping easier in Raman amplifiers.
 Second, Raman amplifiers require a longer gain fiber.
 However, this disadvantage can be mitigated by combining gain and the dispersion compensation in a single fiber.
 A third disadvantage of Raman amplifiers is a fast response time, which gives rise to new sources of noise, as further discussed below.
 Finally, there are concerns of nonlinear penalty in the amplifier for the WDM signal channels.

 Note: The text of an earlier version of this article was taken from the public domain Federal Standard 1037C.